theheking/intro-to-r/content/4_dplyr.md

 Here the summarising function used was `n()` to find the count for each group.

 We can also apply many other functions to individual columns to get other summary statistics.
-For example, in the R base package, we can use built-in functions like `mean`, `median`, `min`, and `max`.
+For example in base R, we can use built-in functions like `mean`, `median`, `min`, and `max`.

 By default, all **R functions operating on vectors that contain missing data will return NA**.
 It’s a way to make sure that users know they have missing data, and make a conscious decision on how to deal with it.
 When dealing with simple statistics like the mean, the easiest way to ignore `NA` (the missing data) is to use `na.rm=TRUE` (`rm` stands for remove).